vanshuwjoshi/Champions-League-Defense/Readme.md

 Winning away isn’t just about talent—it’s about mastering the balance between offense and defense.

+To have a look at the detailed analysis, check out the [data-viz.ipynb](https://github.com/vanshuwjoshi/Champions-League-Defense/blob/main/data-viz.ipynb)

 ## Conclusion
 This analysis underscores the importance of home-field advantage, the dominance of top-performing teams, and the strategic balance required for success in away matches.
 Dive into the repository for detailed visualizations and insights!